DXHeroes/knowledge-base-content/practices/commit_naming_rules.md

 There are many conventions around commit messages, that are widely followed in the developer community.

-## How to Write Effective Commit Messages?
+## How to Implement Commit Naming Rules?

 ![Commit Message](/files/commit_dear_git.png)